ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/API-Request-enrichment.md

 #### `inputs`

 Specify an array of `inputs` to use as keys when performing your API lookup.
 Each input consists of a `key` and a source: either `pojo` if the datapoint comes from the Snowplow enriched event POJO, or `json` if the datapoint comes from a self-describing JSON inside one of the three JSON fields.
 The `key` can be referred to later in the `api.http.uri` property.
+Note that key name can contain only alphanumeric symbols, hyphens and underscores.

 For `pojo`, the field name must be specified.
 A field name which is not recognized as part of the POJO will be ignored by the enrichment.